 We understand that in the world of security, the asset location, whether people or goods, adds value to the overall management of the comprehensive security, and the new SaaS solutions are very reliable and easy to implement.

-The main difficulty in this process was to find indoor positioning providers, where alternatives are very scarce due to the limitations derived from the absence of GPS signal in these types of spaces.
+The main difficulty in this process was to find indoor positioning providers, where alternatives are very scarce due to the limitations derived from the absence of GPS signals in these types of spaces.
 Sanz highlights the reasons that made RKL choose Situm:

 Mainly, because of Situm’s accumulated experience and because their solution does not require additional hardware and is easy to implement.